jkunimune/nibasa/misc.md

 I should revisit my Bantu roots; I might have too many of them for how relatively small that language family is.

-what if I change all astronomical terms (star, planet, satellite, comet, asteroid, meteor) to their chinese words so they all end in "sing"?  would that be good?

 # family words

 every family word can be expressed by the following pattern: